stavsap/Openai-Whisper-Playground/README.md

 ## FFmpeg

-ffmpeg must be installed, check by running in the CMD.
+ffmpeg must be installed on the host, check by running in the CMD.

 ``` shell
 ffmpeg -version